kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/aws-amp-integration.md

 ## Support

-See the [troubleshooting section](aws-amp-integration.md#troubleshooting) if you run into any errors while setting up the integration.
+See the [troubleshooting section](aws-amp-integration.md#troubleshooting) of this article if you run into any errors while setting up the integration.
 For support from AWS, you can submit a support request through your existing [AWS support contract](https://aws.amazon.com/contact-us/).

 ## Add recording rules (optional)